Let's start with a question: How did you come up with your business’s current strategy? What strategy did you use to come up with the best…..strategy?

 How can I turn all of my data into strategy?

-Once you’ve completed a breakdown of profit for each revenue stream, then can you begin to identify these core metrics.
+Once small businesses complete an operating profit breakdown for each revenue stream.
 You’ll finally have answers to these important questions we referred to earlier:

 Which revenue stream has the highest margin? (in %)